 BCCN Berlin Pre-Doc Internship Program - Call for applications

-We want to encourage and support especially talented students from developing countries in the transition from their master studies to their doctoral studies.
+In this second round of our Pre-Doc Internship Program, we want to encourage and support especially talented students from developing countries in the transition from their master studies to their doctoral studies.
 Interns will have the chance to come to Berlin, Germany, for a paid, six-month Pre-Doc internship.
 The internship program provides access to first-class scientific labs and institutions, state-of-the-art research, and scientific network in one of Germany’s leading computational neuroscience research hubs.

 During the internship, students will work on experimental, theoretical or clinical neuroscience research projects under the supervision of experienced BCCN Berlin scientists.
 The interns will get to know the neuroscientific environment of the BCCN Berlin as well as information about our doctoral program, the German academic system, and academic life.
 Furthermore, they will benefit from a close connection with the BCCN Berlin’s current master and PhD students and alumni network.